 Remember, be realistic.
-Make offers you want the other party (the seller) to agree too.
+Make your offer in such a way that the other party (the seller) will want to agree to it.

-Your real estate professional should provide you with an estimate of the current market value of the property so that you can make a good offer.
+Your real estate professional should provide you with an estimated value of the of the property so that you can make a good offer.
 Notice the difference between the listed price and the sales price of the comparable properties.
 That is the key to making a good offer.

-Then, make you offer around that percentage which may be between 1 to 3% of the listed price.
+Then, make your starting offer around that percentage which may be between 1 to 3% of the listed price.
 Depending on the current “Percentaged of the listed price that homes or condos are selling for”.
 Your agent, hopefully me, can share with you what that is.

 To communicate your interest in purchasing a home, your agent will present the offer, along with your pre-approval letter and proof of funds, to the seller and their listing agent.

 The purchase agreement or contract constitutes your offer to buy and, once accepted by the seller, becomes a valid, legal contract.
-When you want to write an offer, you should be prepared to write a check for an earnest money deposit on the property.
+There will be a deposit included in the offer.
+It is usually 1 to 3% of the purchase price to show good faith.
 This is to guarantee that your intention is to purchase the property.
 Ask your real estate professional for their wisdom about how much.

-The offer can be accepted, rejected, or the seller has the option to make you a counter offer.
+The offer can be accepted, or rejected, or the seller has the option to make you a counteroffer.
 This is when your agent will consult with you and assist in negotiating the terms of the contract.

 The step-by-step contract procedure for most single-family home purchases is standard.
 The purchase agreement used is a standard document approved by the California Association of Realtors, written by attorneys, to protect all parties involved in a real estate transaction.